BigSoftVideo/AVA360VR/install.md

 Download the [latest build release](https://github.com/BigSoftVideo/AVA360VR-beta-testing/releases) from GitHub (this link will only work if you are logged into GitHub with your browser and are a member of the beta-testing group).

-When you download the build, you can also download the `DEMO PACKAGE.zip` (v1.0) files.
-If you have already done so, then there is no need to download it again unless it has been modified.
+When you download the build, you can also download the latest `DEMO PACKAGE.zip` files.
+If you have already done so, then there is no need to download it again unless there is an update.

 ### Installing